langchain-ai/langgraph/docs/docs/cloud/how-tos/human_in_the_loop_user_input.md

 === "Javascript"

     ```js
-    const input = {
-      "messages": [
-        {
-          "role": "human",
-          "content": "Use the search tool to ask the user where they are, then look up the weather there",
+    const input = { "messages":[{ "role":"human", "content": "Use the search tool to ask the user where they are, then look up the weather there"}] }
-        }
-      ]
-    }

     const streamResponse = client.runs.stream(
       thread["thread_id"],